 STEP ACTIVITY DESCRIPTION GOAL OF EACH STEP 1 Activities of daily living and relative rest (first 24-28 hours) Typical activities at home (e.g. preparing meals, social interactions, light walking).
 Minimize screen time.
-Gradual reintroduction of work/school activities After a maximum of 24 to 48 hours after injury, progress to Step 2.
-2A Light effort aerobic exercise Start with light aerobic exercise, such as stationary cycling and walking at a slow to medium pace May begin light resistance training that does not result in more than mild and brief worsening of symptoms Exercise up to approximately 55% of maximum heart rate Take breaks and modify activities as needed Increase heart rate Note: Members of WPC's National Teams must consult the team physician prior to the commencement of Step 2A .
+Gradual reintroduction of work/school activities After a maximum of 24 to 48 hours after injury, progress to Step 2 .
+2 A Light effort aerobic exercise Start with light aerobic exercise, such as stationary cycling and walking at a slow to medium pace May begin light resistance training that does not result in more than mild and brief worsening of symptoms Exercise up to approximately 55% of maximum heart rate Take breaks and modify activities as needed Increase heart rate Note: Members of WPC's National Teams must consult the team physician prior to the commencement of Step 2A .
 2B Moderate effort aerobic exercise Gradually increase tolerance and intensity of aerobic activities, such as stationary cycling and walking at a brisk pace Exercise up to approximately 70% of maximum heart rate Take breaks and modify activities as needed.

-STEP ACTIVITY DESCRIPTION GOAL OF EACH STEP Examples: Warm up: Stationary bike or inclined treadmill for 5 min @ 50% HR max Exercises: Stationary bike for 20 min @ 70% HR max in interval sets Floor stretching routine: Gluteals, Latissimus, Quadriceps, Hamstrings, Adductors, Butterfly stretch, Happy baby pose, Pigeon stretch Foam roller on key areas: hips, back and shoulders Mobility work for hip flexion, rotations, extension If the player can tolerat e moderate aerobic exercise, progr ess to Step 3 3 Individual sport- specific activities, without risk of inadvertent head impact Add sport-specific activities (e.g., running, changing direction, individual drills) Perform activities individually and under supervision from a teacher, parent/caregiver or coach Progress to where the player is free of concussion-related symptoms, even when exercising Increase the intensity of aerobic activities and introduce low- risk sport- specific movements.

 STEP ACTIVITY DESCRIPTION GOAL OF EACH STEP

-Examples:

-Warm up:

-Dryland with the team

-200m freestyle without

-flip turns at each end of

-the pool

-• 3 min of eggbeater

-5 min of passing while

-facing a partner

-Cardiovascular:

-Interval swim sets

-3 x 5 x 25m progressive

-intensity up to 70% alt

-25m 50% (375 m total)

-20 sec rest between sets

-Technical work:

-5 min of passing with 2

-partners

-• 3 x 50m eggbeater with

-alternate side sliding

-Make 10 shots at the net

-without opponents or

-goalie

-Cool down:

-100m freestyle @

-50% intensity

-Foam rolling

-Stretching

-NO HEAD IMPACT

-ACTIVITIES
+Examples: Warm up: • Stationary bike or inclined treadmill for 5 min @ 50% HR max Exercises: • Stationary bike for 20 min @ 70% HR max in interval sets • Floor stretching routine: Gluteals, Latissimus, Quadriceps, Hamstrings, Adductors, Butterfly stretch, Happy baby pose, Pigeon stretch • Foam roller on key areas: hips, back and shoulders • Mobility work for hip EACH STEP

+Mobility work for hip flexion, rotations,

+If the player can tolerate moderate aerobic exercise, progress to Step 3 extension

+Individual sportspecific activities, without risk of inadvertent head impact

+- Add sport-specific activities (e.g., running, changing direction, individual drills) - Perform activities individually and under supervision from a teacher, parent/caregiver or coach - Progress to where the player is free of concussion-related symptoms, even when exercising

+Increase the intensity of aerobic activities and introduce lowrisk sportspecific movements.

+STEP ACTIVITY DESCRIPTION GOAL OF EACH STEP Examples: Warm up: Dryland with the team 200m freestyle without flip turns at each end of the pool a min of eggbeater 5 min of passing while facing a partner Cardiovascular: • Interval swim sets 3 x 5 x 25m progressive intensity up to 70% alt 25m 50% (375 m total) 20 sec rest between sets Technical work: 5 min of passing with 2 partners 3 x 50m eggbeater with alternate side sliding Make 10 shots at the net without opponents or goalie Cool down: 100m freestyle @ 50% intensity Foam rolling Stretching NO HEAD IMPACT ACTIVITIES

-and has been medically cleared, progress to Step 4.
+If the player has completed return to school (if applicable) and has been medically cleared, progress to Step 4.